top of page

 Later I went into the Army where I was a radio repairman stationed on a remote island on the Aleutian chain called Shemya.
 We monitored ICBMs and Russian space flights.
 When I came home I earned a degree in electronics from Green River College and started a career as an electronic technician.

 I have worked for many companies over the years: Data I/O, Physio Control, Advanced Technology Laboratories, Medtronics and others.
 I got my BSCS from Western Washington University at fifty years old and continued in the medical electronics industry.
-At the end of my career I became a teacher in electronics at ITT and also taught robotics to high school kids at Sno-Isle Technical School and Bellevue Community College
+At the end of my career I became a teacher in electronics at ITT and also taught robotics to high school kids at Sno-Isle Technical School and Bellevue Community College.

 After I retired I decided to start repairing and re-selling antique radios.
 My wife Jan has extensive experience refinishing furniture that we've had over the years.
 She is in charge of the cabinets and I'm in charge of the chassis.
 Working on radios was like coming home to my first love.
 I like the feeling of another era that I partly shared in.
-The classic style of the golden era radios evoke a kinder gentler time in my mind.
+The classic style of the golden era radios evoke a kinder, gentler time in my mind.

 I was buying parts one day and told the girl behind the counter I was adding Blue-tooth to an antique radio.
 She said “Oh, you're making the radio 'steam-punk'!”
 She explained to me that term came from the Will Smith move The Wild, Wild West where everything was modern but powered by steam.
-I got a laugh out of that.

 Please feel free to leave us comments, suggestions or questions on our Contact page